-Street foods are part of a city’s cultural characteristics and they can be iconic as well.
-In Tokyo, as well as any other city, there are unique street food that cost less than restaurant food and they are normally on-the-go types.
+Japanese street foods are part of any city’s cultural characteristics in Japan.
+If you want to taste the best Japanese street food in Tokyo then this article is for you.
+In Tokyo, as well as any other city, there are unique Japanese street food that cost less than restaurant food and they are normally on-the-go types.

 There are no shortage of taiyaki stands in the city.
+Taiyaki is a Japanese street food that is made from a special dough.
 These cakes resembles fish and are traditionally filled with red bean paste.
 However, in recent years, they come with many things like custard or cheese inside.

 Okonomiyaki are kind of pancakes that come with meat as well as vegetables, normally cabbage.
 Also, you can ask for either the special sauce and mayonnaise as a topping.
 These savory treats are different in each region of the country.
-Like Takoyaki, they can be easily found throughout the city and at festivities.
+Like Takoyaki, they can be easily found this street food in Tokyo throughout the popular locations and at festivities.

 Beautiful and colorful crepes are symbols of the Harajuku area in Tokyo.
 In Takeshita Street look for long lines and those places have the nicer crepes.

 Dango are just rice dumplings which are similar to mochi.
-You can get these delicacies from any convenient store as well as many street vendors.
+You can get these delicacies street food in Tokyo from any convenient store as well as many street vendors.
 The famous dango types are hanami dango as well as the famous charcoal dango which you can get at Mount Takao.

-Kasutera are light sponge cakes, and the street food types you get are normally small in size.
+Kasutera are light sponge cakes, and the street food in Tokyo that you normally get in small sizes.
 The recipe of this cake came to Japan by the Portuguese and due to their fantastic taste they remained in Japan to this day.